 |Copy of the current Florida registration certificate||•||•||•|

-*Form HSMV 82040 or HSMV 82042.
-Verification performed by Out-of-State Dealer must be on their letterhead.
-The VIN may also be verified on form HSMV 82040 by a law enforcement officer in any state, a Florida notary public, a licensed motor vehicle dealer or by a signed, sworn affidavit from the seller and purchaser.
+*Form 82040 MV: Application for Certificate of Motor Vehicle Title or HSMV 82042.
+The VIN may also be verified on form 82040 MV: Application for Certificate of Motor Vehicle Title by a law enforcement officer in any state, a Florida notary public, a licensed Florida motor vehicle dealer or by a signed, sworn affidavit from the seller and purchaser.

 In This Section